legentz/ADM-HW4/README.md

 and 11+ as 12.
 We also cleaned out locali and bagni to removed the + signs.

+## Clustering on the Description Dataset
+Using the TFIDF to obtain the matrix used for this clustering.
+Here, we still implemented the MiniBatchKmeans since our data set was above 10K.
+We also used the loader library as found attached to load our dataset.

 ## The wordcloud
 This was structured using the wordcloud module.
 The dataset was first preprocessed using the utils.py library as attached to the repository.